canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 ===============================================

-From time to time, Canonical updates the LTS versions of Ubuntu with new point releases, such as 14.04.1, 14.04.2, and so on.
+From time to time, Canonical updates the LTS versions of Ubuntu with new point releases, such as 16.04.1, 16.04.2, and so on.
 Because you must run the certification tests on the latest point release, updating your MAAS server with the latest point releases will become necessary, sooner or later.
-This task can be accomplished with MAAS 1.7 or later by installing custom images.
+This task can be accomplished by installing custom images.

 The ``maniacs-setup`` script automatically downloads and installs all the available point-release images at the time you first run it.
 After a new